 Suggested Uses for Monstera Adansonii Vines

-This plant is a perfect house plant for both experts and beginners.
+The adansonii plant are great north facing window plants and a perfect houseplant for both experts and beginners.

-Most growers plant Monstera adansonii swiss cheese vine as trailers, a climbing specimen or in a hanging basket, which allows for less frequent repotting.
+Most growers plant the Monstera adansonii swiss cheese vine as trailers, or a climbing specimen up a moss pole or in a hanging basket, which allows for less frequent repotting.

 This houseplant is part of the Araceae family which includes: